andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/intro-to-flex.md

 ### The defaults

 Flexbox comes with a number of properties that allow you to control the position and the behavior of its child containers.
-Those properties are explored in the next articles.
+Those properties are explored in the articles that follow.

 Some styles come with flexbox by default.
 The first thing you should notice in the example above is that the child containers take as much horizontal space as their content requires, not the full width of the parent container.
 Also, the children are stacked horizontally inside the flex container, not vertically.